asny/tri-mesh/README.md

         }
     }

-    // Or use the built-in method
-    let (min_coordinates, max_coordinates) = mesh.extreme_coordinates();
+    // .. or use the built-in method let (min_coordinates, max_coordinates) = mesh.extreme_coordinates();
 }
 ```